|

 Sewing a flax seed heating bag with a 1/4" seam.

 Step 5: Sew to the corner, rotate, and sew along the long edge.
 Rotate, again, and sew along the final short edge and bartack when you reach the fold to secure your stitching.
+Keep in mind, that when you rotate your fabric, the needle should be through the fabric to make a nice corner.

 Cutting the corners of a flax seed heating bag to reduce bulk.